Bubble is an amazing application for quickly building MVPs and getting feedback. Bubble is the perfect tool to use for an MVP.

 Add the PayPal Checkout plugin by Copilot.
-Next, go to the editor and add the PayPal button wherever you want the user to click to start the payment.
-The PayPal button will be under visual elements tab on the left.
+Next, go to the editor and add the PayPal button wherever the user wants to click to start the payment.
+The PayPal button will be under the visual elements tab on the left.

-If you have two different plans, you would need two different buttons.
+If you have two different plans, you need two different buttons.

-- Tick the production mode only when you are ready to make the changes public and have tested everything in sandbox (more on this below).
+- Tick the production mode only when ready to make the changes public and have tested everything in the sandbox version.

 - Enter the amount you want to be charged.
-If it is dynamic you can enter the dynamic data here.
+If the amount is dynamic, you can use the dynamic data here.